 Meyer’s compositions explore the wide palette of emotionally expressive colors available to each instrument while using traditional and extended techniques inspired by her varied experiences as a contemporary and period instrumentalist.
-Recent premieres include performances by the Grammy-winning vocal ensemble Roomful of Teeth, cellist Amanda Gookin for her Forward Music Project at National Sawdust, soprano Melissa Wimbish for her Carnegie Hall debut, and NOVUS NY of Trinity Wall Street under the direction of Julian Wachner.
-Upcoming commissions include works for the PubliQuartet, flutist/dancer Zara Lawler, and Sandbox Percussion with vocal duo Two Cities, and a work for A Far Cry commissioned by the Isabella Gardner Museum in Boston.
+Recent premieres include performances by the Grammy-winning vocal ensemble Roomful of Teeth, cellist Amanda Gookin for her Forward Music Project at National Sawdust, soprano Melissa Wimbish for her Carnegie Hall debut, Sybarite 5, PUBLIQuartet, and NOVUS NY of Trinity Wall Street under the direction of Julian Wachner.
+Upcoming commissions include works for flutist Allison Loggins-Hull for her “Diametrically Composed” project, Sandbox Percussion with vocal duo Two Cities, and a work for A Far Cry commissioned by the Isabella Gardner Museum in Boston.
 As part of the residency, Ms. Meyer lived in the museum itself for a week to immerse herself in the creatively curated life and collected art of Mrs. Gardner in order to find inspiration for the work to be premiered in the Fall of 2018.

-Meyer’s current solo show and “intriguingly vivid” (Lucid Culture) debut album, Sounds of Being, she uses a single simple loop pedal to create an intricate virtuosic orchestral experience with her viola and voice.
+As a solo performer, Ms. Meyer uses a single simple loop pedal to create a virtuosic orchestral experience with her viola, voice, and hand percussion.
 Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Meyer’s music takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.
 Her solo show has been featured at iconic venues such as BAMcafé and Joe’s Pub in NYC, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.
 She is also committed to creating site-specific solo performances inspired by intriguing acoustical spaces, historic places, galleries of visual art, and unlikely concert venues that can provide a rich narrative context in relation to the surrounding community.
 Recent events include solo performances at the TANK in Rangely, CO and at Art Space 98 to accompany a series of visual artworks by Thomas Bühler.
-Equally at home with many styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, or collaborating with other performer/composers.
+Equally at home with many different styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, or collaborating with other performer/composers.